 In practical terms, Endurance coverage options for mechanical breakdowns are capped at the vehicle’s actual cash value at the time of the incident.
-The total benefit over the policy term can’t exceed the vehicle’s purchase price.
+The total benefit over the contract term can’t exceed the vehicle’s purchase price.

 Does an Endurance car warranty actually cover everything?

-Coverage depends on the type of policy.
+Coverage depends on the type of contract.
 Powertrain coverage is the most affordable and protects vital systems like the engine, transmission, and drive axle.
 More advanced options include exclusionary coverage plans similar to a manufacturer’s warranty (bumper-to-bumper coverage).

 What does Endurance auto pay for?

 Endurance generally pays for necessary repairs following the breakdown of covered mechanical components.
 The contract will spell out what’s covered and any exclusions (which vary by the level of coverage).
-Policyholders may also elect warranty coverage with a deductible (anywhere from $0 to $500) to keep premiums lower.
+Contract holders may also elect warranty coverage with a deductible (anywhere from $0 to $500) to keep premiums lower.
 Plans can also help pay for roadside assistance and trip interruptions.
 Best of all, you can select any ASE Certified repair shop (including the dealership) for covered repairs.